Artificial Intelligence Guidelines

 Federation University is committed to building AI literacy in all staff and students.

-Staff are encouraged to stay informed about the ethical implications of AI and integrate responsible AI use into their teaching and assessment methods.
-Staff will have access to training tools, relevant to their needs.
+Staff are encouraged to stay informed about the ethical implications of AI and integrate responsible AI use into their teaching and assessment methods, and they will have access to training tools, relevant to their needs.

 2. Learning, teaching and assessment design and practice

-Federation University requires staff to provide clear communication to students regarding the use of artificial intelligence as part of assessment practices.
-Authorised use, and limits of use, need to be clearly stipulated and communicated to students within the Unit Description HE / Unit Outline (VET) (as part of learning, teaching and assessment details).
-Assessments should consider the potential use of AI tools, ensuring that the assessment measures students' understanding and critical thinking skills.
+Federation University requires staff to provide clear and transparent communication to students regarding the use of AI as part of assessment practices.
+Staff may use AI tools to support the development of learning material and assessment design.
+They must also comply with institutional and legal requirements, ensuring no copyright restricted material and confidential information are uploaded into any external tools.
+AI tools can assist with improving workflow, generating examples and drafting resources; however, final decisions remain firmly with staff.
+Integrated and ethical uses of AI tools need to be clearly stipulated and communicated to students within the Unit Description HE / Unit Outline (VET) (as part of learning, teaching and assessment details).
+Assessments should consider the potential use of AI tools, ensuring that the assessment provided measures students' understanding and critical thinking skills.
+Assessment design at the course level will include a balance between Independent Capability and Integrated Application tasks.
+Learning activities will model ethical AI use, ensuring HE and VET students’ demonstrate transparent, reflective, human-centred judgment.
+Regular review cycles will use analytics and student feedback to refine AI integrated pedagogy.

 3. Student academic achievement

-AI may also be used to identify high-achieving students, who may be encouraged to undertake further education, placements, or award applications as appropriate to their circumstance.
+AI tools may also be used to identify high-achieving students, for targeted intervention.
+High achieving students may be encouraged to undertake further education, placements, or award applications as appropriate to their circumstance.
+AI analytics will contribute to continuous improvement cycles within student success programs.

 4. Academic integrity and misconduct

 Academic Integrity is the cornerstone of our educational community.
-The responsible use of AI technologies can enhance learning and research opportunities, but it must be done with integrity and transparency.
-Where questions of Academic Integrity arise, guidance can be found in the Academic Integrity Procedure.
+The responsible use of AI tools which can enhance learning and research opportunities, must be done with integrity and transparency.
+Where questions of Academic Integrity arise for both staff and students, guidance can be found in the Academic Integrity Procedure.
 Where a student has engaged in Academic Misconduct, the Student Misconduct Procedure provides guidance on the appropriate processes to undertake in the event of suspected academic misconduct.

 Research

 Federation University encourages the ethical use of AI technology in research.
 Staff and students involved in research must play a crucial role in maintaining the integrity of rigorous methodology, collaboration, innovation and publication.
-The role of researchers will be impacted by the ongoing changes in the AI landscape, however research integrity must remain at the cornerstone for research output at the University.
+The role of researchers will be impacted by the ongoing changes in the AI landscape, however, research integrity must remain at the cornerstone for research outputs at the University.

 Research integrity encompasses the principled conduct of scientific inquiry, ensuring honesty, transparency, and ethical considerations throughout the research process and is crucial to the quality and reputation of the research conducted at Federation University.

 When using AI, researchers are expected to maintain research integrity, considering AI-specific challenges such as bias mitigation, transparency in algorithmic decision-making, and ensuring the fairness and reliability of AI-generated outcomes.
-Information generated by AI-generated content must be cross-verified with credible sources.
-As GenAI lacks the ability to perceive, rationalise or critique information and could produce inaccurate or biased content, i.e. “AI hallucination”, also known as confabulation, researchers must ensure the content's accuracy and avoid the propagation of AI-generated errors or "hallucinations."
+AI-generated content must be cross-verified with credible sources as GenAI lacks the ability to perceive, rationalise or critique information and could produce inaccurate or biased content, i.e. “AI hallucination”, also known as confabulation.
+Thus researchers must ensure the accuracy and reliability of all material generated.

 2. Ethics, privacy and confidentiality in research

 It is researchers’ responsibility to ensure compliance with research ethics requirements, particularly for projects involving sensitive/confidential data.
-The underlying mechanism of AI tools is so designed that the information or data fed into them is captured by the tool, and may be released in public domain and potentially used for training future products without researchers’ explicit knowledge.
+The underlying mechanism of AI tools is so designed that the information or data fed into them is captured by the tool and may be released into the public domain and potentially used for training future products without researchers’ explicit knowledge nor permission.
 This may result in transmission of sensitive data outside of the intended audience or outside of Australia, even if restricted, as the AI services may be hosted on servers located in other countries.

 University governance documents will support University Research Schools in their guidance of ethical AI use in research across the university.
 The extent that AI can be used to aid research must be clearly defined by each Research School in relation to the expertise and specificity.
 As AI is continually evolving, it is important that the University Research Schools remain well informed of the changes and potential impacts on ethical research within the sector.